uccser/cs-field-guide/text/en/chapters/data-representation.md

 With 256 possible values for each of the three primary colours (don't forget to count 0!), that gives 256 x 256 x 256 = 16,777,216 possible colours -- more than the human eye can detect!

-{panel type="challenge" summary="What is special about 255"}
+{panel type="challenge" summary="What is special about 255?"}
 Think back to the binary numbers section.
-What is special about the number 255?
+What is special about the number 255, which is the maximum colour value?

 We'll cover the answer later in this section if you are still not sure!
 {panel end}